A Short Story by Mohamed Makhzangi, translated by Yasmeen Hanoosh

 The family members made various suggestions on how to prevent falling prey to obesity and the abyss of depression.
 From among these, the father’s suggestion was the winner.
-An athlete in his youth, their father recommended that they begin a regimen of aerobic exercises wherever and whenever possible.
+An athlete in his youth, their father recommended that they begin a regimen of aerobic exercises which can also be a good exercise for seniors, wherever and whenever possible.
 Each of them began implementing the idea in their own fashion.
 Quickly, however, the son and daughter’s method gained popularity.
 It consisted of rhythmic exercises that required only a small space.
 At first they exercised to the rhythm of upbeat music that one of them would play.
 Everyone would follow the rhythm, even the father and the mother, though with less agility.
 Eventually, the exercises became independent of their gatherings and the upbeat music.

 They started linking these exercises to an internal rhythm, one that they let guide their movements on each free moment they could find for practice.
 They performed dancing exercises in the morning while washing their faces or brushing their teeth, while watching the sheets of paper come out of the printer, in the meager moments as they boiled water for coffee, while setting the table for lunch, and when they could take a quick glance at the television while passing by.
 As a matter of fact, they did not only exercise standing.
 Some of them performed these exercises while sitting, and even lying down in bed just before sleeping.